ronaldoussoren/pyobjc/docs/api/module-objc.rst

       of the class will generate Key-Value Observation notifications when setting attributes from Python.

-   .. attribute:: objc.options.unknown_pointer_raises
+   .. attribute:: unknown_pointer_raises

       When True (the default) the bridge will raise an exception when it encounters a pointer value that cannot be converted to Python, otherwise it it creates instances of :class:`ObjCPointer`.

-   .. attribute:: objc.options.deprecation_warnings
+   .. attribute:: deprecation_warnings

       When ``"0.0"`` (the default) the bridge will not emit deprecation warnings, otherwise the value should be a platform version in the form